Valentine’s Day is almost here.

 Adapting the Valentine’s Day yoga sequence for younger children

-With my toddler, we will be celebrating Valentine’s Day by reading a few love-themed books, making homemade Valentine’s Day cards, and doing a few heart-opening yoga poses.
+When my daughter was a toddler, we celebrated Valentine’s Day by reading a few love-themed books, making homemade Valentine’s Day cards, and doing a few heart-opening yoga poses.

 Try picking five poses that you would like to do with your little ones.
 For example, you could try: Crescent Moon Pose, Dancer’s Pose, Chair Pose, Cat/Cow Pose, and Happy Baby Pose.
 Then end in Resting Pose.
 Follow the energy level and interest of your children.

-Our daughter practicing a Crescent Moon Pose and Chair Pose.
+Our daughter when she was a toddler practicing a Crescent Moon Pose and Chair Pose.

 Other Valentine’s Day Ideas